vekatze/neut/book/src/modality-and-memory.md

 }
 ```

-`quote` can't be used on types that might contain one of the following:
+Not all types can be lifted using `quote`.
+Namely, it can't be used on any type that contains:

 - a type of the form `&a`
 - a type of the form `(a1, ..., an) -> b`